tjiiv-cprg/Road-Intersection-Re-ID/README.md

 # Road-Intersection-Re-ID

 We publish our code and datasets for the paper "Traffic Intersection Re-Identification Using Monocular Camera Sensors".
-The code and datasets are coming soon!
+The code and datasets can be download by the related links!

 ## CODE Requirements: